Chanakya (or Kautalya) lived 2400 years ago. He was an economist, a philosopher, and teacher-cum-chief-advisor to Emperor Chandragupta Maurya.

-He is credited with orchestrating the fall of the Nanda empire, and establishing the Maurya Empire that ruled over almost the entirety of ancient India, he is known for his intelligence and ruthlessness, and he is credited for his two (known) works Chanakya Neeti, and Arthasashtra.
+He is credited with orchestrating the fall of the Nanda Empire, and establishing the Maurya Empire that ruled over almost the entirety of ancient India.
+He is known for his intelligence and ruthlessness, and he is credited for his two (known) works Chanakya Neeti (India, UK, USA) and Arthasashtra (India, UK, USA).

 They’re both great books, and in this article I’m going to share some of my favorite quotes from Chanakya Neeti: